 Other options, depending on the patient, would include stomach tacking for dogs at risk for GDV (bloat); extraction of retained deciduous (baby) teeth in small dogs; soft palate resection and stenotic nares surgery for brachycephalic breeds such as bulldogs; cherry eye repair; dewclaw removal in dogs or declawing in cats; or ectropion or entropion repair.
 We will discuss these with you prior to your pet's surgery day.

 Please watch our videos on spaying and neutering before you bring your pet in for surgery.
-This makes it easier for you to make decisions about what optional items you want for your best friend during his or her admission to the hospital.
+This makes it easier for you to make decisions about what optional items you want for your best friend during his or her admission to the veterinary hospital.